 After 5 years of vital curlew recovery work the project now desperately needs your help to save lowland curlews.
 In 2017 and 18 Curlew Country became the first UK project to rear and release chicks of the rapidly declining Eurasian Curlew.
 This is a species that has declined by nearly 50% in 25 years in England.

 Based in the Shropshire Hills and Welsh Marches, we work on the ground with the community to help save the local population of curlew.
-In 2019 we need your help to win the race against time to save these iconic wading birds.
+We need your help to win the race against time to save these iconic wading birds.
 We are raising money to rear curlew chicks to fledging in the next breeding season.
 This process known as ‘headstarting’ is a cost-effective way to boost curlew numbers now until other urgent but more complicated issues such as habitat management and predation control can be funded.

 Your donation will help us keep the call of the curlew alive for the next generation!

 We urgently need to raise £47,000 in order to continue with our curlew recovery work.